 If you want a Citi credit card with no foreign transaction fees and no annual fee, consider the Costco Anywhere Visa.
 It gives unlimited 3% cash back on travel and restaurant purchases.
 You also get 4% back on gas purchases, up to the first $7,000 spent each year, among other perks.

 Most Citibank cards charge 3% foreign transaction fees, but there are several Citi cards with no foreign fees.
 The best no foreign transaction fee Citibank card is Citi Premier.
 It gives an initial bonus of 60,000 points for spending $4,000 in the first 3 months.
-Those points are redeemable for $625 in airfare on any airline, with no blackout dates, when you book through the ThankYou Travel Center.
-Also, you earn 3 points per $1 spent on gas and travel expenses and 2 on restaurants and entertainment.
+Those points are redeemable for $750 in airfare on any airline, with no blackout dates, when you book through the ThankYou Travel Center.
+Also, you earn 3 points per $1 spent on gas, travel expenses, on restaurants and supermarkets.
 All other purchases net 1 point per $1 spent.
-Citi Premier waives the $95 annual fee for the first year.
+Citi Premier has a $95 annual fee.

 The Costco Visa foreign transaction fee is $0.
 The Costco Anywhere Visa card and the Costco Anywhere Visa Business card both charged a 3% foreign fee until January 25, 2018, when Citi (the cards’ issuer) removed that fee from the offers.
 Now, with no foreign transaction fee, you will not be charged extra for using your Costco credit card anywhere in the world Visa is accepted.
 That would obviously come in handy at the more than 230 Costco stores abroad.
 Some locations include Canada, Great Britain, Japan, Korea, Mexico and Taiwan.
 There’s also no fee when shopping online from foreign merchants. … read full answer